cdzombak/mac-install/SPEC.md

 - `$BREW`: the output of `$(brew --prefix)`

 If a software definition has no installation steps, and the artifact does not exist, simply add a checklist step "- [ ] Install <software name> to the checklist."

+##### Working Directory for Scripts

+When executing `run` or `script` commands (both in install and configure sections), the working directory is set to the directory containing the configuration YAML file.
+This allows scripts to use relative paths from the config file location.
+For example:
+- If the config file is at `/Users/me/dotfiles/install.yaml`
+- Scripts executed via `run` or `script` will have working directory `/Users/me/dotfiles/`
+- This applies to both installation and configuration steps